Business liability insurance vs. commercial property insurance

 This is the policy you turn to when you need to repair or replace business property that is damaged by:

-Commercial Property may cover the damage to your business property, but what about the damage to your neighbors' property?
-If explosion is your fault, you could be on the hook for their damages.
+Commercial property insurance may cover the damage to your business property, but what about the damage to your neighbors' property?
+If the explosion is your fault, you could be on the hook for their damages.
 That’s why it’s important to have business liability insurance, too.